 Two Or More Minority Stockholders Can Together Constitute A Control Group And Trigger Entire Fairness Review.

 In In re Hansen Medical, Inc. Stockholder Litigation, C.A.
-No. 12316-VCMR, stockholders alleged that defendants, two stockholders that collectively owned more than 60% of the company, breached their fiduciary duty when they entered into exclusive stock purchase agreements with the acquiror and agreed to vote in favour of the merger in a squeeze-out merger.
-The Court found that the defendants functioned collectively as a control group and, as a result, it was conceivable that their actions were subject to the entire fairness standard.
-Specifically, the court noted that the defendants were parties to a voting agreement for almost 25 years and were identified by the acquiror as the key stockholders with whom they needed to negotiate.
+No. 12316-VCMR, stockholders alleged that defendants, two stockholder who collectively owned more than 60% of the company, breached their fiduciary duty when they entered into exclusive stock purchase agreements with the acquiror and agreed to vote in favor of the merger in a squeeze-out merger.
+The Chancery Court found that the defendants functioned collectively as a control group and, as a result, it was conceivable that their actions were subject to the entire fairness standard.
+Specifically, the Court noted that the defendants were parties to a voting agreement for almost 25 years and were identified by the acquiror as the key stockholders with whom they needed to negotiate.

 BOTTOM LINE: Consider carefully the relationship among two or more minority stockholders before determining that no controlling shareholder issues are triggered.